HenryDayHall/CORSIKA8/README.md

 Additional software prerequisites: eigen3, boost, cmake, g++, git.
 However, eigen3 is shipped in ThirdParty directory, so any installation on the system is optional.
+In case one wants to use Pythia 8 for particle decays or to simulate showers in a proton environment, Pythia has to be installed on your system and switched ON in CMakeLists.txt.
+We test with Pythia version 8.235.

 On a bare Ubuntu 18.04, just add:
 ```
 sudo apt install cmake g++ git